opendp/smartnoise-sdk/sql/README.md

 We appreciate all contributions.
 Please review the [contributors guide](../contributing.rst).
 We welcome pull requests with bug-fixes without prior discussion.

-If you plan to contribute new features, utility functions or extensions to this system, please first open an issue and discuss the feature with us.
+If you plan to contribute new features, utility functions or extensions, please first open an issue and discuss the feature with us.